-Figure 24.
+Figure 27.
 Mounting the Front Panel Standoffs.

 Locate the front panel.
-On the inside are four small pieces of conductive tape covering screw holes at each corner of the large opening for the LCD (see Figure 26).
+On the inside are four small pieces of conductive tape covering screw holes at each corner of the large opening for the LCD (see Figure 29).
 Do not remove this tape!
 It provides an essential ground for the LCD when the front panel board is mounted.
 Use a sharp knife point or other tool to open the tape over each screw hole Work from the inside so you do not push the tape away from the panel.
 This is needed to mount the front panel board later, but first you will need to prepare the front panel board for installation in the next few steps.

-Figure 25.
+Figure 28.
 Front Panel Conductive Tape.

-Place the front panel face up on you work table.
+Place the front panel face up on your work table.
 Carefully remove the rubber band holding the LCD in place and prop the front panel board up on its top edge against your work table.
-Install the threaded nylon standoff on the board as shown in Figure 26.
+Install the threaded nylon standoff on the board as shown in Figure 29.
 Tighten only until the standoff is snug.
 Do not over-tighten or you will strip the threads in the standoff.
-The installed standoff is shown Figure 27, If one of the ribbon cables does come loose, see Replacing the LCD on page 52.
+The installed standoff is shown Figure 30, If one of the ribbon cables does come loose, see Replacing the LCD on page 64.

-Figure 26.
+Figure 29.
 Installing the Nylon Standoff on the Front Panel PC Board.

-Figure 27.
+Figure 30.
 Nylon Standoff Installed.

 Replace the LCD in the rubber matrix and lay the front panel board face up on your work table.
-Remove the thin plastic film over the LCD using a sharp edge to pick up one corner as shown in Figure 28 and then peel the plastic off of the LCD.
+Remove the thin plastic film over the LCD using a sharp edge to pick up one corner as shown in Figure 31 and then peel the plastic off of the LCD.

-Figure 28.
+Figure 31.
 Removing the Plastic Film from the LCD.

 Remove the plastic display bezel from its protective wrapping and inspect it for dirt and dust, especially on the flat side that will face the display panel.
 Use a soft cloth if necessary to remove any objects clinging to the plastic.
 Similarly, inspect and clean the face of the display.
-If either requires further cleaning see Cleaning the LCD Bezel on page 51.
+If either requires further cleaning see Cleaning the LCD Bezel on page 63.

-Look closely at the edge of the bezel and note that the edge is slightly beveled on one side (see Figure 29).
+Look closely at the edge of the bezel and note that the edge is slightly beveled on one side (see Figure 32).
 This side will face away from the front panel.

-Figure 29.
+Figure 32.
 Bezel Beveled Edge.

-Hold the front panel board face up so the LCD does not become dislodged and place the front panel and bezel over it as shown in Figure 30.
+Hold the front panel board face up so the LCD does not become dislodged and place the front panel sheet metal and bezel over it as shown in Figure 33.
 Insert the front panel board from the back of the sheet metal, angling it as needed to fit past the narrow part of the panel.
-Secure the bezel as shown, threading the screws into the standoffs you installed earlier.
+Place the bezel on top of the front panel sheet metal and secure it as shown, threading the screws through the bezel, top cover and into the standoffs you installed earlier on the front panel board.
 Do not use lock washers.
 Do not over-tighten the screws.
 You can distort or break the bezel.